-Dropping a client isn’t a decision to be made lightly or hastily — a business relationship with a paying customer should be ended only if it’s actively hurting your company.
-Here are a few questions to ask yourself to determine if you need to reconsider working with a particular client.
-[10 Ways to Handle Difficult Customers]
+Dropping a client isn’t a decision to be made lightly or hastily; you should end a business relationship with a paying customer only if it’s actively hurting your company.
+If you’re heading down this path, ask yourself the following questions to decide whether to stop working with a difficult client.

 “You’re going to get the blame if things don’t work, regardless [of the circumstances],” McQueen said.
 “If they’re not listening to you, you’ll end up in a bad situation no matter what.”

-David Silverstein, founder and CEO of operational strategy consulting firm BMGI, said that “firing” clients is almost never good for a business’s culture and reputation.
-Instead of outright dropping them, he recommended attempting to let them drop themselves.
+David Silverstein, founder and CEO of Amaze PBC, said that “firing” clients is rarely good for a business’s culture and reputation.
+Instead of outright dropping them, he recommends attempting to let them drop themselves.

-“Service businesses need to take care of everyone, and they need to learn to turn unhappy or unsatisfied clients into happy ones,” Silverstein told Business News Daily.
-"So devise a strategy that causes bad clients to ‘opt out,’ as opposed to dropping them.
+“Service businesses need to take care of everyone, and they need to learn to turn unhappy or unsatisfied clients into happy ones,” Silverstein told us.
+“So devise a strategy that causes bad clients to ‘opt out,’ as opposed to dropping them.
 The best way to create an opt-out strategy is to raise your price.”

-“Explain the problem, propose an amicable parting and offer to aid the client in the transition,” Dopkiss added.
+“Explain the problem, propose an amicable parting, and offer to aid the client in the transition,” Dopkiss added.
 “Sometimes, they’ll accept your offer.
 Other times, the client might just surprise you by recommitting to the relationship.”

 “It’s important to be respectful, honest and compassionate in any sort of breakup,” Dopkiss said.
 “Without expectation, aid the client to as smooth and seamless a transition as you can manage.
 Be a good partner to them through the end.”